The Dangers of Gas Station Sex Pills

 Finding a Safe Alternative to Gas Station Sex Pills

-We get that some men feel self-conscious about ED, but if you’re buying a gas station erection pill to avoid going to the doctor, just go to the doctor.
+We get that some men feel self-conscious about ED, but if you’re buying a gas station pill to avoid going to the doctor, just go to the doctor.
 Similar to Spanish fly and other proclaimed effective, alternative treatments for ED, these products are all flash and no substance.
-Embarrassment is a ground-level problem though, so let us give you some perspective:
+In fact, they could be dangerous, too.

 • A healthcare professional will be much less judgmental than the people in line behind you, and you won’t have to buy a Snickers® to disguise your purchase.